-How to Get to Madarao – Nagano Ski Resorts Info
+How To Get To Madarao – Nagano Ski Resorts Info

-Known for its powder bowls and tree runs, Madarao is an increasingly popular resort for international visitors.
-Offering 30 courses spread over 75 ha of terrain, Madarao is small.
+Known for its powder bowls and tree runs, Madarao Mountain Resort is an increasingly popular resort for international visitors.
+Offering around 30 courses spread over 75 ha of terrain, Madarao is small.
 But what it lacks in size is made-up for with the fun and freedom of plenty of tree runs and heavy snow, best enjoyed in the resorts snow bowls.

 Nagaden operates the following buses from Iiyama Station to the resort, with a couple of services each day also connecting to Nozawa Onsen and Tangaram – a resort which connects to Madarao.
 A one-way journey from Iiyama Station to Madarao takes approximately 30 minutes and costs JPY700 per adult / JPY350 per child:

 The following services return from Madarao to Iiyama Station: